jonidaniel/data-science-and-machine-learning/regressions/README.md

 5. Activate the newly created venv with `source <your_venv_name>/bin/activate`

-6. Install all needed Python dependencies with `pip3 install -r requirements.txt`.
-This will install `ipykernel`, `matplotlib`, `numpy`, `pandas`, `scikit-learn`, `scipy` and `seaborn` packages to the project.
+6. Install all needed Python dependencies with `pip3 install -r requirements.txt` This will install `ipykernel`, `matplotlib`, `numpy`, `pandas`, `scikit-learn`, `scipy` and `seaborn` packages to the project.

 7. Run `code .` to open the whole project in [Visual Studio Code](https://code.visualstudio.com/) (recommended; different commands apply for different IDEs).

-8. Run the cells on `linear-regression-salary.ipynb`, `linear-regression.ipynb`, `linear-regression3.ipynb`, `multiple-regression.ipynb`, or `polynomial-regression.ipynb`.
-You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.
+8. Run the cells on `linear-regression.ipynb`, `linear-regression-salary.ipynb`, `linear-regression3.ipynb`, `polynomial-regression.ipynb`, or `multiple-regression.ipynb` You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.

 ## Author